The virtual Euler characteristic for binary matroids: Introduction

 where $B_{g}$ denotes the $g$-th Bernoulli number and $\Gamma_{g}$ is the set of isomorphism classes of connected genus $g$ graphs whose vertices are at least trivalent.
 See \cite{borinskyVogtmann22,Gerlits,Penner} for further discussion and proofs of the above formula, and \cite[\S~10]{ChanFarberGalatiusPayne} for an analogous formula for graphs with markings.
 In this paper we consider the question of whether similar formulas might exist for matroids.
 More specifically, suppose $\pC(r)$ is a finite set of isomorphism classes of matroids of rank $r$, and let $\pC(r,n)\subset \pC(r)$ be those (isomorphism classes of) matroids in $\pC(r)$ whose ground set has $n$ elements.
 We define the \emph{virtual Euler characteristic of $\pC(r)$} to be

 Here $\Aut(\sQ)$ denotes the automorphism group of the matroid $\sQ$, which is the group of bijections of the ground set of $\sQ$ preserving the bases of $\sQ$.
 The extent to which this virtual Euler characteristic estimates the actual Euler characteristic of the corresponding matroid homology chain complex in the sense of \cite{AlekseyevskayaBorovikGelfandWhite} depends on the asymptotic behavior of $|\Aut(\sQ)|$ as the size of the ground set of $\sQ$ grows.
-We discuss this further in \S\S 4.1-2.
+It is conjectured in \cite{MayhewNewmanWelshWhittle} that asymptotically almost all matroids have a trivial automorphism group, and some progress on this is made in \cite{PendavinghVanDerPol}; in particular, they show that asymptotically almost all sparse-paving matroids have trivial automorphism group (and it is conjectured in \cite{MayhewNewmanWelshWhittle} that almost all matroids are sparse-paving).

 There are many natural classes of matroids one might take for $\pC(r)$ in attempting to generalize Equation \eqref{eq:graph-euler}, for instance, rank $r$ simple matroids realizable over a fixed finite field, rank $r$ graphic matroids, rank $r$ cographic matroids, and rank $r$ regular matroids.
-In this paper, we focus our attention to the case of binary matroids (i.e., matroids realizable over the finite field $\FF_2$).
+In this paper, we focus our attention to the case of simple binary matroids (i.e., matroids realizable over the finite field $\FF_2$).
 Let $\pB(r)$ be the set of isomorphism classes of simple binary matroids of rank $r$.
-We prove the following Theorem \ref{thm:binaryOEC}.